mostafabander/test1/README.md

 # test1

-I used to learn to set up git
+I used this to learn to set up git